 On February 1, 2012, the Allegany County Industrial Development Agency entered into a bond purchase and disbursing agreement with Allegany County.
 Allegany County issued a Series 2012A bond in the amount of \$3.5 million with interest at 2%.
 The net proceeds of \$3,453,280 (after bond issuance costs of \$46,720) were utilized for the acquisition of an interest in various parcels of land along Route 20 in the towns of Friendship and Amity and the construction of water, sewer, and other related infrastructure.
 Proceeds have also been used to pay down annual debt service costs on the bond issuance.
-Principal payments are not due until 2018.
-The balance outstanding as of December 31, 2017 was \$3,500,000.
+The balance outstanding as of December 31, 2018 was \$3,420,000